niteshsilwal01/Heart-Disease-Classification-/README.md

-# linear-regression-boston-house
+# Heart Disease Classification
-This project includes the implementation of Linear Regression in the prediction of the Boston House Price.
+This project includes the end to end classification problem based on the heart disease.